Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Curvature estimates for fat sub-Riemannian structures

 \section{Curvature estimates for fat sub-Riemannian structures}

 In this section, we establish new Ricci curvature lower bounds for fat sub-Riemannian structures.
-We address a non-expert reader to Appendix \ref{a:canonicalframe} for a self-contained summary on the canonical curvature in sub-Riemannian geometry that we use extensively.
+We address the reader to Appendix \ref{a:canonicalframe} for a self-contained summary on the canonical curvature in sub-Riemannian geometry that we use extensively.

 We provide here an informal explanation of the basic concepts of Young diagram and Ricci curvatures.
 To the generic\footnote{More precisely, for an open and dense set of points $x\in M$ there exists a non-empty Zariski open (and thus dense) set $A_x \subseteq T_x^*M$ of initial covectors for which the associated geodesic has a well-defined Young diagram.
-See see \cite[Sec.\@ 5]{ZeLi} and \cite[Sec.\@ 5.2]{ABR-curvature}.} geodesic of a sub-Riemannian manifold we can associate a Young diagram.
-Each Young diagram must be thought as an ordered collection of $n=\dim M$ boxes, each one corresponding to a one-dimensional subspace of the tangent space along the given geodesic.
+See \cite[Sec.\@ 5]{ZeLi} and \cite[Sec.\@ 5.2]{ABR-curvature}.} geodesic of a sub-Riemannian manifold we can associate a Young diagram.
+Each Young diagram must be thought of as an ordered collection of $n=\dim M$ boxes, each one corresponding to a one-dimensional subspace of the tangent space along the given geodesic.
 The position of the box in the diagram is determined by the number of derivations (aka Lie brackets in the direction of the geodesic) that one must perform to access to that direction starting with the original distribution.
 According to the general theory, a sub-Riemannian canonical curvature operator can be defined on the tangent space along the geodesic.
 It behaves in a different way when restricted to each one of these one-dimensional subspaces.
 It is natural then to group up the one-dimensional subspaces having homogeneous behaviour.
 We obtain in this way a so-called \emph{reduced} Young diagram, whose boxes are called superboxes.
 Each superbox of a reduced Young diagram represents a subspace of the tangent space along the geodesic where the curvature behaves in a homogeneous way, and thus it makes sense to trace the curvature operator in these subspaces.
 This gives rise to Ricci curvatures, one for each superbox.
 Note that, on Riemannian manifolds, the reduced Young diagram is the same for any geodesic, it is formed by only one superbox, and a large part of the canonical curvature theory explained in Appendix \ref{a:canonicalframe} trivializes.